Connor-McQuaid/Connor-McQuaid/README.md

 - 👋 Hi, I’m @Connor-McQuaid
-- 👀 I’m interested in Python, JavaScript, Unreal
+- 👀 I’m interested in Python, JavaScript, Unreal, HTML/CSS
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and HTML/CSS

 <!---
 Connor-McQuaid/Connor-McQuaid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.